EPE Game Changer: Eliminate Racism

 For many Edmontonians, racism remains a major obstacle to their full participation, inclusion, and achievement of their potential.
 This can occur on individual levels, such as individuals experiencing racial slurs or the spreading of anti-Islamic flyers through Edmonton neighbourhoods.
 Importantly though, racism is also the discrimination, oppression and violence embedded in the dominant culture and social institutions, which produces outcomes including long and short-term health disparities, and inequitable access to education, employment, housing, social services, and decision-making positions.

 Research on best practices for addressing racism and fostering social inclusion point to the strong role that government policies and programs can play.
 Such changes can only occur if those in power have the knowledge and will to address these issues, and take seriously the challenge of eliminating racism in Edmonton.
-If you want to centre these issues when making your voting decisions, here are some questions you can consider when evaluating a candidate’s platform and campaign materials:
+If you want to address these issues with your elected officials, here are some questions you can consider:

-· Housing: Does the candidate demonstrate an inclusive understanding of Edmonton’s housing affordability situation?
+· Housing: Does the official demonstrate an inclusive understanding of Edmonton’s housing affordability situation?
 Do they engage in dog-whistle language, or make unsubstantiated claims that tap into fears and prejudices?

-· Education and training: Does the candidate support mandatory anti-racism training for all city staff?
+· Education and training: Does the official support mandatory anti-racism training for all city staff?

 Vanessa de Koninck is the Executive Director of the Centre for Race and Culture.
 She has over 20 years’ experience in the complex arena of intercultural collaboration, community advocacy, and engagement.
 She holds a BS, MA and PhD in Anthropology, which informs her approach to using qualitative, quantitative, and ethnographic techniques and principles to achieving traction on pressing social issues.